Presstoff

-Presstoff (also Preßstoff or Pressstoff) is the German-language term for a type of ersatz or artificial leather used during the first half of the 20th century.
+Presstoff (also Preßstoff or Pressstoff) is a type of ersatz or artificial leather used during the first half of the 20th century in Germany.
 It is one of the oldest types of artificial leather.

 It was made from specially layered paper pulp, which was then treated with a specific resin that would bind it together in layers.

 History

-It was invented in the 19th-century Germany.
-It was widely used during the World War II because natural leather had to be strictly rationed.
+Presstoff was invented in 19th-century Germany.
+It was widely used during World War II because natural leather had to be strictly rationed.

-In recent times, German consumers began favouring various leather replacements such as Presstoff that are more eco-friendly, as it breaks down easily when it becomes wet.
+In the 21st century, German consumers began favouring various leather replacements such as Presstoff that were more eco-friendly, as it breaks down easily when it becomes wet.

 During the war in Poland, Presstoff was commonly known as 'preszpan'.